 Getting Help from Cyber Security Professionals

 - Ethical Hacker: Also called white hat hacker, an ethical hacker is simply a hacker that does ethical hacking.
-Be confused not.
-Still fascinated with hacking, an ethical hacker can help you attack the vulnerabilities of your system not to tamper with credential details and gain monetary advantage.
+Estentially, an ethical hacker can help you attack the vulnerabilities of your system without tampering with credential details or gaining monetary advantage.
 Instead, an ethical hacker identifies such weak zones and protects them for you, thus securing your system.

 - Security Architect: Quite similar to an ethical hacker, a security architect picks up a view of the overall system to spot and indicate cyber threats.
-Then, they focus on analyzing such threat and design strategic ways to combat such attack.
+Then, they focus on analyzing such threats and designing strategic ways to combat such attacks.